 Color-coded maximum projection of H2B-YFP tagged Drosophila embryo undergoing gastrulation.
 Imaged with custom built lightsheet microscope by Debayan Saha.

-24 hour timelapse of a developing Drosophila embryo, histone-RFP tagged.
-Imaged with the XWing microscope by Robert Haase.
+24 hour timelapse of a developing Drosophila melanogaster embryo, histone-RFP.
+Imaged using the XWing lightsheet microscope by Robert Haase.

 Involved lab members